aidanh2oman/SS3700-Final-Project/Pages/Home.md

 ## Friday Presentation
 start with [[History (2000-2020)]] and move into [[Telepsychiatry]].
 Show [[Present (2020-2023)]] and then move into [[Future]] to explain key findings.

+## Tagging
+remove unresearched from pages when we have some good information collected on that page, does not have to be in a coherent statement yet

+remove unedited once information is written into a coherent paragraph or series of statements

+remove formatted once images, references, and other links are collected on the page and made to look nice

+remove linked once the page is properly placed in the hierarchy.

 ## Timeline
 [[History (2000-2020)]]
 [[Present (2020-2023)]]